 “I want to reiterate that actually going to Carle is what I valued most about the course," Junger said.
 "I’ve talked to a lot of other students, too, and they all have great things to say about being able to go into a medical environment and hear firsthand from doctors and nurses about problems that they have that we might be able to fix one day as bioengineers.”

-We make it possible for our Bioengineering faculty to revolutionize their curriculum by developing innovative programs and building state-of-the-art learning spaces.
-Strategic investments in our faculty and facilities allow us to recruit and retain the brightest minds.
+We make it possible for our Bioengineering students to thrive by developing innovative education programs and providing scholarship opportunities.
+Strategic investments in our students, faculty, and facilities allow us to recruit and retain the brightest minds.